acheng1230/GA_Portfolio/README.md

 ----
 #### By Alex Cheng

+At General Assembly, I completed 7 comprehensive projects that showcase my understanding of data science and machine learning on real world problems.
+Each project folder contains a separate README.md, which serves as a primer for how I approached the project and its outcomes.

 - Project 1: SAT Scores
 - Project 2: Titanic-Lusitania Sleuthing
 - Project 3: Iowa Liquor Sales